-Founded by the husband and wife team, Kazuki Tsuya and Saori, Kazuki’s is an acclaimed dining destination and one of the best Japanese restaurants in Melbourne.
-The menu allows you to choose from two, three, five or seven courses of heavily curated Euro-Japanese plates.
+Founded by the husband and wife team, Kazuki Tsuya and Saori, Kazuki’s is an acclaimed dining destination and some of the best Japanese food in Melbourne.
+The menu allows you to choose from two, three, five or seven courses inspired by classic French techniques providing curated Euro-Japanese plates.
 We recommend the seven-course menu, which includes salmon tartare, calamari crackers, and chicken liver, just to name a few.

 Address: 121 Lygon St, Carlton VIC 3053

 Hours: Mon-Thur 5-10pm, Fri-Sun 12-10pm

 As the latest global food craze, ramen is now so much more than that thing you ate every day in college so you could spend all your money on beer.
 For proof, look no further than Little Ramen Bar.
 With great prices, a limited menu featuring miso ramen, vegan ramen and plenty of traditional side dishes, this bustling joint is as straightforward as it is satisfying.
 Pop in to see what all the fuss is about.

 Address: 369 Little Collins St, Melbourne VIC 3000

 Hours: Mon-Fri 11:30am-3pm & 5:15-9pm, Sat 12-3pm & 5:15-9pm

 Phone: (03) 9670 5558